 Jewelry Care Instructions

 We continuously monitor the quality of our jewelry and the packing department strives to carefully check the condition of the products before they are sent to the customer.
-In spite of this it is still good to remember that the pieces of jewelry are utility goods and their durability depends on the material and the right way of using the product.
+In spite of this it is still good to remember that jewelry will be worn out in time and their durability depends on the material and the right way of using the product.
 By following these instructions you can keep your jewelry beautiful as long as possible.

 Our customer service will be happy to answer all of your questions at email@example.com.